 Our program is made possible by the donations of community members and local businesses.
 Watch our video to learn more!

 It is thanks to donations from community members and local businesses that we are able to keep our Chef-in-Training program afloat!
 Thank you so much for your support.
 We can’t wait to make a difference with your donation.

-“It is hard to overstate the meaningful impact Sprouts Cooking Club has made to our school’s interns.
-I can say with confidence that Sprouts is one of the most effective programs I’ve ever engaged within 5 years of youth engagement.
-Our school community is grateful for their expertise and professionalism and look forward to impacting more youth”
+“It is hard to overstate the meaningful impact Sprouts Chef-in-Training Program has made on our interns.
+I can say with confidence that Sprouts is one of the most effective programs I’ve ever worked within my 5+ years of youth engagement.
+Our school is so grateful for their expertise and professionalism, and look forward to impacting more youth.”

 – Terrance Holliday